Schistosomiasis: Etymology

 Schistosomiasis is named for the genus of parasitic flatworm Schistosoma, a term which means 'split body'.
 The name Bilharzia comes from Theodor Bilharz, a German pathologist working in Egypt in 1851 who first discovered these worms.
 The name Katayama disease comes from the Katayama district of Hiroshima Prefecture in Japan, where schistosomiasis was once endemic.

-Society and culture
+Prevalence in Egypt

+Because of its prevalence in Egypt dating back millenia, the schistosomiasis symptom of blood in the urine was considered to be the male version of menstruation, and was still viewed as a rite of passage for boys in the early 20th century.

-Schistosomiasis is endemic in Egypt, exacerbated by the country's dam and irrigation projects along the Nile.
+The prevalence of Schistosomiasis in Egypt was exacerbated by the country's dam and irrigation projects along the Nile river.
 From the late 1950s through the early 1980s, infected villagers were treated with repeated injections of tartar emetic.
 Epidemiological evidence suggests that this campaign unintentionally contributed to the spread of hepatitis C via unclean needles.
 Egypt has the world's highest hepatitis C infection rate, and the infection rates in various regions of the country closely track the timing and intensity of the anti-schistosomiasis campaign.

-By the early 20th century, schistosomiasis' symptom of blood in the urine was seen as a male version of menstruation in Egypt and was thus viewed as a rite of passage for boys.

 Among human parasitic diseases, schistosomiasis ranks second behind malaria in socio-economic and public health importance in tropical and subtropical areas.